(This article may or may not contain affiliate links. What does that mean?)

 When You Go

 The Chattanooga Airport (CHA) is served by Allegiant, American, Delta, and United Airlines.
-The city is about a two-hour drive from Nashville, Tennessee, and Atlanta, Georgia.
+The city is about two hours from Nashville, Tennessee, and Atlanta, Georgia.
 While you can walk to a few attractions from the downtown hotels, you’ll want to rent a car to reach Lookout Mountain and other locations.

-If you enjoyed this article, consider pinning or sharing it for other families to enjoy too!
+If you enjoyed this article, please consider pinning or sharing it for other families to enjoy too!